 - Programmes for employment training and voluntary work.

-- Getting involved in campaigning and advocacy initiatives
+- Getting involved in campaigning and advocacy

 - Gather resolutions of support from a significant and representative proportion of groups and organisations;